eunomia-bpf/bpf-benchmark/README.md

 # BPF-Benchmark

-BPF-Benchmark is a simple toolkit designed to assess the performance of different userspace eBPF (Berkeley Packet Filter) runtimes.
+BPF-Benchmark is a simple testsuit designed to assess the performance of different userspace eBPF (Berkeley Packet Filter) runtimes.

 ## Usage